 War is a convenient way to manage a growing distrust of government.
-A distrust that could potentially lead citizens to question the legitimacy of an established political order.
-A conflict is an expedient way to distract any resentment away from the ruling elite and re-direct it against an enemy abroad.
+A distrust that could potentially lead citizens question the legitimacy of an established political order.
+A military conflict is an expedient way to distract any resentment away from the ruling elite and re-direct it against an enemy abroad.
 The process enables the imposition of stricter control on the population, reinforcing the power of rulers at home.
-Typically, the bigger the conflict the greater the political disintegration and readjustment for the defeated party.
+The consequence of war is; the bigger the conflict the greater the political disintegration for the defeated party and eventual readjustment of a world order .

-Self-righteous politicians who promote tough gun control laws see any problem spending gazillion dollars of taxpayers’ money on destructive weapons for war.
+Self-righteous politicians who promote tough gun control laws don’t see any problem spending gazillion dollars of taxpayers’ money on destructive weapons of war.
 For conflicts that benefit mostly corporations and their shareholders who in turn finance the political campaigns of warmonger.
-Candidates who don’t have a problem with destructive weapons that kill an obscene number of people.
+Of candidates who don’t have a problem promoting destructive weapons that kill an obscene number of people.
 And who don’t send their children to the front but sends other people’s children to die in battle while they enjoy a cushy political career at home.

-Based on my lifelong study and research on religion I realized that the Economy (with a big E) is humanity’s universal religion.
+Based on my lifelong study and research of religion, I realized that the Economy (with a big E) is humanity’s universal religion.
 Every human being on the planet accepts and believes in a system that will enhance his or her economic benefit and security.
-Conversely, the worship money, defined as greed, is the source of all evil.
-This is the intractable mysterious spectrum of good and evil that defines the human condition.
+Conversely, the worship of money, defined as greed, is the source of all evil.
+On the other hand, money is a necessary tool that provides a shield against tyrants who use their money to control and exploit unsuspecting innocent people.
+This is the mysterious spectrum of good and evil, the yin ~ yang so to speak, that defines human condition.

 I read Lionel Rubinoff’s The Pornography of Power in the 1970s.
 I recently bought another copy of the book as I got rid of most of my books over the years.
+Books don’t travel easily.
 I was unaware the book is available for free on archive.org.
-I also found out that Robert Sheer wrote a book with the same title, also available on archive.org.
+I also found out that Robert Sheer wrote a book with the same title.

 Lionel Rubinoff; The Pornography of Power